|

 THE MANOR HOUSE

-Cawthorne Park to the north (18) The Beaumonts were married into
+Farm and Cawthorne Park to the north (18) The Beaumonts were married into the

-the Wentworths and other families of West Bretton Hall.
-The Beaumonts
+Wentworths and other families of West Bretton Hall.
+The Beaumonts have

 William Beaumont of the Oaks d.
 1713>George Beaumont of Chapelthorpe + Gertrude Bagshaw> Jane Beaumont + Abel Smith I of East Stoke>Abel Smith II + Mary Bird> George Smith of Selsdon + Frances Moseley*>Oswald Smith of Blendon Hall, Kent + Henrietta Hodgson>Frances Dora Smith +Claude I Bowes-Lyon> Claude II Bowes-Lyon>Elizabeth Bowes-Lyon [late Queen mother] + Prince Albert Frederick Arthur George Windsor, d.
 1952>Queen Elizabeth II. * Sister of Sir Oswald Moseley 2nd baronet great grandfather of Sir Oswald Mosley 6th baronet the renowned 'blackshirt'.